 If you get creative enough, you might be able to find an extension that your audience might want in the gardening niche, the survival niche, or just about any niche out there.
 Get creative!

 Although I do think the best opportunities lie in the shopping/deals, productivity, and digital marketing niches.

 You can charge for the extension like I have, or perhaps you can give it away for free and try to build your audience.
 I haven't done this yet, but I imagine you can require an email address to access the Chrome extension.
-So, they might find you on the Chrome store, but just ask them for an email address before they can activate.
+So, they might find you on the Chrome store, but just ask them for an email address before they can activate it.

 Who knows, maybe you could build a large email list that way.
 (I definitely might try this in the future if I come up with the right idea).

 Overall, I think creating a Chrome extension is a viable idea as a business model to either make money or build an audience.
 What do you think?